The Web address of this

 criteria for when to have a

-discussions with one or two people.
+discussions with two or three members.
 The latter are usually a lot simpler!

 and